BurnyCoder/open-ended-vibecoded-ai/README.md

+Experiment: Prompting AI agents with "Do the most interesting novel AI experiment with novel architecture" and letting them do everything

 # Quantum-Inspired Superposition Transformer

 A novel neural architecture that maintains multiple competing hypotheses in superposition, using quantum-inspired mechanics for information processing.